Arts & Culture

 Peter is married to Hilary, has four children, two grandsons and one dog.

-Head of BBC Weather
+Director of BBC Monitoring

 Liz began her career in journalism at the Nottingham Evening Post as a news reporter, feature writer and columnist before leaving to join the BBC.
 Liz initially worked on BBC regional news programmes in the Midlands in a variety of roles from broadcast journalist, producer and latterly Output Editor managing all TV news, current affairs and TV documentary programming in the region.